complexdatacollective/documentation.networkcanvas.com/docs/key-concepts/assets.md

 ### Network

 Network Canvas supports network data in CSV format. the heading row will be used to set variable names for any nodes brought in to the interview.
 Ensure that you have a row called "name" to take advantage of automatic [node labelling](./node-labelling.md).
-Download a simple example csv file from [here](../../../assets/previousInterview.csv).
+Download a simple example CSV file from [here](../../../assets/previousInterview.csv).